We treat every client like a person, not just a case, offering compassionate support.

 Protecting the Rights of Those Fleeing Persecution

-If you are fleeing your home country for fear of persecution, the U.S. asylum process may offer protection and a path toward safety and legal status.
-At Andrade Auld Law, we are dedicated to helping individuals and families seek refuge in the United States.
+If you are fleeing your home country because you fear persecution, the U.S. asylum process can offer protection and a path toward safety and legal status.
+At Andrade Auld Law, we dedicate ourselves to helping individuals and families seek refuge in the United States.

-With deep experience in immigration law and a reputation for compassion and tenacious advocacy, we stand ready to guide you through the asylum process from start to finish.
+With deep experience in immigration law and a reputation for compassion and tenacious advocacy, we are ready to guide you through the asylum process from start to finish.

 Contact us online or at (559) 517-3733 to book a free initial consultation with a Fresno asylum attorney.
 Our service areas include Clovis and the Central Valley.
 Hablamos español.